After You Enroll

-- Rate Change Mailing: If Blue Cross and Blue Shield of Illinois changes your monthly premium, we’ll let you know in advance with a letter showing your new premium.
+- Rate Change Mailing: If Blue Cross and Blue Shield of Illinois (BCBSIL) changes your monthly premium, we’ll let you know in advance with a letter showing your new premium.

-- CMS Deductible Change Benefit Mailings: Each year, the Centers for Medicare & Medicaid Services (CMS) changes coinsurance, copayments, and deductibles that Medicare covers.
+- CMS Deductible Change Benefit Mailings: Each year, the Centers for Medicare & Medicaid Services (CMS) changes coinsurance, copayment, and deductible amounts that Medicare covers.
 We’ll let you know what those changes are.

 - Creditable Cover Letter: Creditable coverage means that you have a health care plan that meets a minimum set of criteria.
 Each year, you’ll receive a letter confirming that your plan meets the criteria.
 If you want to change your plan, you’ll need to show this letter when selecting a new plan.

-- Explanation of Benefits (EOB): You will receive a statement called the Explanation of Benefits statement that details what you have paid and indicates the level of benefits you've used.
+- Explanation of Benefits (EOB): You will receive an Explanation of Benefits statement that details what you have paid and indicates the level of benefits you've used.
 This statement is not a bill.
-Review the statement to be sure they are correct.
-If you think there are errors, call customer service.
+Review the statement to be sure it is correct.
+If you think there are errors, call Customer Service.
 If you think you are the victim of fraud, report it immediately.

 Check Your ID Card

-Please note: You can start using your benefits on your effective date, even if your ID card has not yet arrived in the mail.
-If something is wrong with your ID card, please let us know.
-If you have a problem with or need to order a new ID card, call Blue Medicare Supplement Insurance Customer Service at 1-800-624-1723.
-We’re open from 7:00 a.m. – 7:00 p.m., CT, Monday through Friday.
+Please note: You can start using your benefits on your effective date, even if your member ID card has not yet arrived in the mail.
+When it arrives, make sure the information on the card is correct.
+If there's a problem with your ID card or you need to order a new one, please call Blue Medicare Supplement Insurance Customer Service at 1-800-624-1723.
+We’re open from 7:00 a.m. – 7:00 p.m.
+CST, Monday through Friday.

 Make a Payment

-We offer three ways to pay your premium.
+We offer four ways to pay your premium.
 Depending on which method you choose, you may or may not receive a printed bill.

 - Direct Billing: You will receive a monthly premium bill in the mail, and you may pay by check.
-Notices are mailed on the 15th of each month with a due date of the 1st of the next month.
+Notices are mailed on the 15th of each month with a due date of the first of the next month.
 For example, your premium due July 1 will be mailed around June 12.